Work permits for employees in Spain: A complete guide for employers [2024]

 Anyone doing paid work in Spain needs a social security number.
 The employer is the one responsible for initiating this process by notifying social security about the worker’s start date before the work begins.

-Though workers must make monthly social security contributions, they also receive the benefits of social security, including healthcare, disability, maternity and paternity leave, and more.
+By making monthly social security contributions, workers can receive the benefits of social security, including healthcare, disability, maternity and paternity leave, and more.

 Do US citizens need a work permit to work in Spain?

 Yes.
-Because US citizens are not members of the EU or EEA and are not typically holders of Spanish citizenship, they will need a work permit.
+Because US citizens are not part of the EU or EEA and are not typically holders of Spanish citizenship, they will need a work permit.

 Do EU citizens need a work permit to work in Spain?